Epigene/beforehand/README.md

 3. Have child records `touch` their parents
 4. Have the cache clear on every boot
 5. Have caching-enabled view(s) using `beforehand`-flavored cache keys
+6. Pass a truthy `ENV["CACHE_BEFOREHAND"]` option
+   to processes you want to allow to enqueue after-init caching, usually your webserver (puma/unicorn) process, but not `sidekiq` and ad-hoc `rails c` calls.
-6. Have `beforehand` callbacks configured
+7. Have `beforehand` callbacks configured
  - 5.1 Global configuration
  - 5.2 Model-specific configuration
    - 5.2.1 Method that will produce HTML and cache it